grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/02 per-vu-iterations.md

 excerpt: 'Each VU executes an exact number of iterations.'
 ---

-## Description
+With the `per-vu-iterations` executor, each VU executes an exact number of iterations.

-Each VU executes an exact number of iterations.
-The total number of completed iterations will be `vus * iterations`.
+The total number of completed iterations equals `vus * iterations`.

 ## Options